scapix-com/cmodule/README.md

 ﻿# cmodule

+🇺🇦 If you like this project, please consider donating to one of the funds helping victims of russian aggression against Ukraine: [ukraine.ua](https://war.ukraine.ua/donate/)

 Non-intrusive CMake dependency management.

 Normally CMake's find_package() looks for packages installed on host system (and compiled for host system).